simonprickett/simonprickett.github.io/_posts/2021-06-06-the-m5stack-core-ink-pomodoro-timer.md

 [M5Stack](https://m5stack.com/) is a company that makes a fascinating range of modular IoT devices and I'd wanted to try one for a while.
 I decided to start with their [Core Ink](https://docs.m5stack.com/en/core/coreink) product.
 I bought mine from [Pimoroni](https://shop.pimoroni.com/products/m5stack-esp32-core-ink-development-kit-1-54-elnk-display), M5Stack [also sell them direct](https://shop.m5stack.com/collections/m5-core/products/m5stack-esp32-core-ink-development-kit1-54-elnk-display).

-This is a really nice self-contained unit with some buttons, an e-ink screen, a buzzer, rechargable battery and wifi capabilities.
+This is a really nice self-contained unit with some buttons, an e-ink screen, a buzzer, rechargeable battery and wifi capabilities.
 It all fits inside a really nice case and looks like this:

 <div class="text-center">
   <figure class="figure">